This Week In 1990: November 18, 1990

 Peak: number 93

-Their mainstream breakthrough was a couple of years away, but in the meantime, the popular live band released this EP of songs originally recorded by The Sports and Jo Jo Zep And The Falcons.
+Their mainstream breakthrough was just over a year away, but in the meantime, the popular live band released this EP of songs originally recorded by The Sports and Jo Jo Zep And The Falcons.

 Number 70 "The Space Jungle" by Adamski